kendricktty/simplylogs/README.md

 ### Windows ###

 ### Creating your environment variables ###
 The backend application requires a custom-made `.env` file.
-Run the following command from inside `inventoryapp-backend` to create your new `.env` file:
+Run the following command from the root directory of the project to create your new `.env` file:

 * macOS/Linux: `touch .env`
 * Windows: `echo.> .env`